 Contribution to the Course Award, Dean’s Award, BPTC Scholarship, MMU

-Godfrey Heilpern QC Memorial Prize Scholarship, Blackstone’s Entrance Exhibition, Baron Dr Ver Heyden de Lancey Prize, Middle Temple
+Godfrey Heilpern KC Memorial Prize Scholarship, Blackstone’s Entrance Exhibition, Baron Dr Ver Heyden de Lancey Prize, Middle Temple

 Bar Professional Training Course, Manchester Metropolitan University, 2016 (Outstanding)

 BA (Hons) English, University of Wales, Swansea, 2003

 Helen Longworth has had a thriving Crown Court practice including complex crime, serious fraud, money laundering, serious sexual offences and gang related drug trafficking, since joining Chambers in 2017.